AndroidCrypto/MifareDesfireEv3TutorialNFCjLib/readme.md

 **debit a value**.
 On file creation we defined the lower and upper limits and when crediting an amount and the new value ('balance') would be greater than the upper limit the transaction is canceled.
 The same behaviour is with debiting - trying to get a lower value than the  lower limit will cause a failure.
 - Linear Record file: A new record is written to the tag up to the maximum number of records.
 Any further writing will be declined.
 - Cyclic Record file: A new record is written to the tag up to the maximum number of records.
 Any further writing will overwrite the oldest record in the file.
+Remember that the maximum number of records include a 'spare record' for the cycling behavior - there are (maximum number of records - 1) only available for writing and (later) reading.

-Important note: while writing to a standard file is done immediately the writing to the other files type does need an additional step that is called **commit** (see step 08 commit).
+**Important note:** while writing to a standard file is done immediately **the writing to the other files type does need an additional step** that is called **commit** (see step 08 commit).

 ### 08 commit a write command